How to Make and Can Homemade Berry Jam

 - Eight cups is the maximum amount you should remake at once.

-- Remade jam must be processed in water bath again
+- Remade jam must be processed in a water bath again.

-- Measure jam that needs to be remade
+- Measure the jam that needs to be remade.

-- For each cup of unset jam add 3 Tbsp of sugar; 1 1/2 tsp lemon juice, 1 1/2 tsp pectin
+- For each cup of unset jam, add 3 tablespoons of sugar, 1 1/2 teaspoons lemon juice, 1 1/2 teaspoons pectin.

 - Heat unset jam to a boil over high heat stirring constantly.
 Quickly add sugar, lemon juice and pectin, stirring to dissolve